jhayes/jhayes.github.io/content/posts/vents.md

 ## Future Stuff {#future-stuff}

 -   There's a way to measure pressure using a manometer over these vents I believe, so that might be interesting to try in the future.
--   I think the vents all make their way up to the attic, where there's a much larger exhuast, but I'm not completely sure on that yet.
+-   I think the vents all make their way up to the attic, where there's a much larger exhaust, but I'm not completely sure on all the details on that yet.
-    -   At the same time, we also have a vent over the hob but that's venting a different way I think.
+    -   At the same time, we also have a vent over the hob but that's venting a different way I think?
 -   I think these vents might also have features for Co2 but I'm not sure yet.
 -   The vent doors are adjustable I believe, so you can increase the amount of venting.
     -   (This could be a trade-off of heat loss vs stagnant air I think, not explored yet).

-## Links {#links}
+-   I haven't yet traced all the ducts around the place (starting with the exhaust).